 It’s only a 2km hike, but your legs will beg to differ.
 It starts out fairly easy but the climb gets tough.
 If you’re up for the challenge you can keep going after the second pool to the third pool that offers more swimming opportunities and an excellent view of the area.

 The Crystal Pools hike falls under the greater Kogelberg Biosphere Reserve, home to over 1,600 plant species.
 This unique Kogelberg sandstone fynbos is also loved by troops of baboons.
 Reserve management tracks their movements and will able to tell you on the day whether baboons are nearby.
 It’s important to keep food securely stashed away and to act respectfully and responsibly around these highly intelligent, opportunistic, mischievous animals.
 Fynbos mountain ranges in the Western Cape also hosts African wildcats, cape clawless otters, large spotted genets, caracals, cape foxes, and leopards, but most of the cats in this area are nocturnal, so not something you need to sweat over.

 To book, email email@example.com with the size of your party at least two working days before you’d like to set off.
-They’re open Monday to Friday (excluding public holidays) from 8:30 am to 2:30 pm.
-Call +27(0)214446927 for more information.
+They’re open from Monday to Friday (excluding public holidays) from 8:30am to 2:30pm.

 General hiking safety tips apply, but make sure you have good hiking shoes, a sun hat, and sunblock—this hike is in full sun, which makes the pools all the more refreshing.